Yeh Nazdeekiyan: Plot

-Sunil Verma, head of an advertising agency, Shobhna, his wife and their daughter, studying in a boarding school, lead a happy, upper middle-class life.
+Sunil Verma, head of an advertising agency, his wife Shobna and their daughter, studying in a boarding school, lead a happy, upper middle-class life.
 Though Shobhna is aware of her husband's flirty behavior, she is not worried about it because she feels their bond is strong enough and they belong to each other.
 Sunil meets Kiran for the first time, during an audition for models for his new advertisement campaign.
 Despite Kiran being too attractive, Sunil dismisses a chance of being intimate with her stating he finds model one-dimensional, they have only beauty.
 Kiran also hears this from her fellow models that, Sunil doesn't care for models.
 Fellow models challenge Kiran to try to seduce Sunil and she tries to do that.
 However Sunil ignores Kiran.

 However, during the outdoor shooting session for a commercial, Sunil falls for the charms of a beautiful model, Kiran.
-Kiran confronts Sunil for ignoring her and they end up having sex .The extramarital affair disrupts the family life of Sunil and Shobna.
+Kiran confronts Sunil for ignoring her and they end up having sex.The extramarital affair disrupts the family life of Sunil and Shobna.
 In an attempt to revive her marriage Shobhna takes a holiday when Kiran barges in to disrupt things.
 Sunil confesses to her affair and Shobhna walks out of the home.
 She successfully revives her career as a radio singer, while Kiran moves in to take her place.
 But soon Sunil begins to miss and long for his estranged wife.
 Now Kiran decides to move out bringing the family together once again.